 This property at 911 Adams Street was purchased for a future downtown park in March 2021 and officially named Rebecca Howard Park, after a prominent African American businesswoman, in December 2021.
 This park property is the location of Olympia's Juneteenth event, and a primary theme for the future park will be celebrating the history and accomplishments of some of Olympia's African American and Black community members.
-Parks staff have been working with a stakeholder group to develop the narrative for this park.
-In 2024, a consultant team was hired to complete a master plan for the park.
+Parks staff have been working with a steering committee to develop the narrative and design for this park.
+The development plan for the park was completed in 2025 and a preliminary cost estimate was developed.
+Staff will develop a funding strategy for the next phase of design and research/apply for funding opportunities (grants, non-profits).